FATIMA CELL PROGRAM FOR NOVEMBER

 STUDY & DISCUSS: * Officer's reports; Cell Memos; reading of the Salve Maria Regina Bulletin.

-- THE TRADITIONAL CATHOLIC LITURGY: Review the articles: The Liturgy of All Souls & the Office of the Dead; The Holy Relics (10 min. report; 5 min. discussion).
+- THE TRADITIONAL CATHOLIC LITURGY: Review the articles: The Feast of the Holy Relics (Nov.
+5) and The Dedication of the Archbasilica of Our Savior (Nov.
+9 – 10 min. report; 5 min. discussion).
 Reference: see links above.

-- THE COURT OF OUR HEAVENLY QUEEN: We cannot hope to dwell one day in the Heavenly Court of Our Immaculate Queen unless we strive diligently in the pursuit of holiness.
-The Blessed who already dwell in Her Heavenly Court are inspirations for us in this pursuit of that life of holiness to which Jesus calls us (“Be you therefore perfect, as also My Heavenly Father is perfect.”)
-Among them: St. Charles Borromeo; St. Martin of Tours; Pope St. Martin I; St. Josaphat (10 min. report and discussion).
+- THE COURT OF OUR HEAVENLY QUEEN: The Blessed who already dwell in the Court of our Heavenly Queen are inspirations for us in this pursuit of that life of holiness to which Jesus calls us ("Be you therefore perfect, as also My Heavenly Father is perfect.")
+Choose 2 or 3 from among them: St. Martin of Tours; Pope St. Martin I; St. Josaphat (10 min. report and discussion).
 Reference: Martyrology; see links above.

-- THE TRADITIONAL CATHOLIC LITURGY: Review the articles: The Dedication of Churches, The Dedication of the Archbasilica of Our Savior (Nov.
-9), and The Dedication of the Basilicas of Ss.
+- THE TRADITIONAL CATHOLIC LITURGY: Review the articles on The 23rd Sunday after Pentecost and The Dedication of the Basilicas of Ss.
 Peter and Paul (Nov.
 18 – 10 min. report; 5 min. discussion).
-Reference: See links above.
+Reference: see links above.

 - OUR LADY OF HEEDE: Review the Apparitions of Our Lady of Heede (10 min. report; 5 min. discussion).
 Reference: see link above.

-- THE TRADITIONAL CATHOLIC LITURGY: Review the article on The 23rd Sunday after Pentecost (10 min. report; 5 min. discussion).
-Reference: see link above.
+- THE TRADITIONAL CATHOLIC LITURGY: Review the article on the The Dedication of Churches (10 min. report, 5 min. discussion).
+Reference: See link above.

 - MARY IN DOCTRINE AND DEVOTION: Review the Feast of the Presentation of the Blessed Virgin Mary (Nov.
 21 – 10 min. report; 5 min. discussion).
 Reference: Salve Maria Regina No. 134; Salve Maria Regina No. 127; article on the Feast of the Presentation of Mary.

 - MARY IN DOCTRINE AND DEVOTION: Review the Apparitions of Our Lady of the Miraculous Medal (Nov.
 27) and Our Lady of Beauraing (Nov.
 29 – 10 min. report; 5 min. discussion).
-Reference: Article: see links above.
+Reference: See links above.

-- THE COURT OF OUR HEAVENLY QUEEN: Discuss the article on St. Nicholas of Bari (10 min. report & discussion).
+- THE COURT OF OUR HEAVENLY QUEEN: Discuss the article on St. Andrew the Apostle (Nov.
+30 – 10 min. report and discussion).
 Reference: see link above.

 CLOSING PRAYERS: Prayers for the Poor Souls in Purgatory